jokagyeman/AA-Analytics/README.md

-This is the readme for my person website.
+This is the readme for my personal website.